 Those of us in midlife cannot afford to follow fad diets.
 At this stage of life, the body does not have the resilience for the yo-yo stress that weight loss and weight gain causes.
-Fads are not natural, not healthy and not based on scientific evidence.
+Fads like the Keto diet are not natural, not healthy, and not based on scientific evidence.
 In fact, their consequences make us sicker over the long haul.

 Six key principles that are most successful for restoring health in my Medical practice are: